|Nutritional Guidelines (per serving)|

 The Dracula's Kiss is a haunting and easy drink for your signature cocktail at your next Halloween bash.
 It is nothing more than black cherry vodka, grenadine, and cola.
 This makes it—essentially—a spiked Cherry Coke.

-Yet, it is a bit more interesting than that simple description.
-As is common with Halloween cocktails, we have to add a little visual flare and in this case, that comes in the form of a 'bloody' layer inside the glass.
+Yet, it's a bit more interesting than that simple description.
+As is common with Halloween cocktails, we have to add a little visual flair and in this case, that comes in the form of a "bloody" twist inside the glass.

 You might also notice a similarity here to a non-alcoholic drink called the Roy Rogers.
 If we were to take the vodka out of the Dracula's Kiss, we would be left with that popular mix of grenadine and cola.